ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 UCCS might be used.
-This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in Remote ATtestation procedureS (RATS).
+This document provides the CBOR tag definition for UCCS and a discussion on security consideration for the use of UCCS in Remote Attestation Procedures (RATS).
 Uses of UCCS outside the scope of RATS are not covered by this document.
 The UCCS specification - and the use of the UCCS CBOR tag, correspondingly - is not intended for use in a scope where a scope-specific security consideration discussion has not